 Asbestos enters the body by way of inhalation or ingestion.
-When a person is exposed to asbestos fibers, those fibers will enter the body and get caught in the cell lining of the lungs or lung cavity.
-Less common though, those fibers will make their way to the cell lining surrounding the heart, and that’s when it becomes pericardial.
-This form of mesothelioma is very rare and only takes place in about one percent of mesothelioma cases.
+When a person is exposed to asbestos fibers, those fibers will enter the body and get caught in the lining of the chest or abdominal cavities.
+Though less common, when those fibers make their way to the lining surrounding the heart, it becomes pericardial.
+This form of mesothelioma is very rare and only takes place in about one percent of cases.

 Pericardial Mesothelioma Symptoms

 Since pericardial mesothelioma is so rare, those who get it are usually completely unaware.
 This makes it that much more important to recognize the symptoms of the disease.
 Symptoms of pericardial mesothelioma include: